Here's a few thoughts on what you may experience in counselling with me...

 I will need an email address for you to send the Zoom link to before the session and I will ask if it's ok to send any resources to this address to too.
 If you have any questions or concerns about this way of working please feel free to ask.

 More information on Walk & Talk sessions to follow here but please get in touch if interested.
-Sessions are £50 for 1 hour.

 I currently mainly use a route near Cockenzie/Seton Sands in East Lothian or from Dirleton Green, but am happy to consider other East Lothian locations - ideally quiet with wide enough paths for us to walk easily side-by-side.